yonatanz/hidedit/README.txt

-This project aims to provide users with a usable online HID-descriptor editor.
+This project allows hardware developers to intuitively edit their HID report descriptors online.
-The core is written in pure Javascript and the UI will be DHTML.
+The core of the web application is written in pure Javascript.
+The UI is DHTML.

-Stay tuned...

 (C) Copyright 2012 Ilan Tayari